gyro40/liftoff-assignments/P2-Project_Outline/README.md

 -User Login: Users will be able to create accounts and log in to the application.
 Each with a profile page.
 -Search: Users will be able to search for dates they have worked with the coresponding data.
--Create Shift Tracker: Users will be able to create a new tracker for each shift they work.
+-Create Shift Tracker: Users will be able to create a new tracker to monitor hours, tips, and milieage for each shift they work.
 -View Tip History: View tip history and average tips

 ### Technologies